samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ["TypeScript example", true, 100];
 ```

-Then the rest parameter syntax unpacks it within the parameter list and makes it easily accessible to the body of the function based on array index notation with the same of the rest parameter as the name of the tuple, `args[0]`.
+Then the rest parameter syntax unpacks it within the parameter list and makes it easily accessible to the body of the function using array index notation with the same name of the rest parameter as the name of the tuple, `args[0]`.

-Using our `Point3D` tuple example, we could have a function like this one:
+Using our `Point3D` tuple example, we could define a function like this:

 ```typescript
 declare function draw(...point3D: [number, number, number]): void;
 ```

-As before, we would access each point coordinate as follows: `point3D[0]` for `x`, `point3D[1]` for `y`, and `point3D[2]` for `z`.
+As before, we would access each coordinate point as follows: `point3D[0]` for `x`, `point3D[1]` for `y`, and `point3D[2]` for `z`.

 How is this different from just passing an array?
-An array would allow us to pass only one number, the first element of `point3D` that maps to the `x` coordinate.
-It would not force us to pass a number for `y` and `z`.
+A tuple type forces us to pass a number for `x`, `y`, and `z` while an array could be empty.
 A tuple will throw an error if we are not passing exactly 3 numbers to the `draw` function.

 ### Spread Expressions with TypeScript Tuples

 The rest parameter syntax looks very familiar to the spread operator; however, they are very different.
 As we learned earlier, the rest parameter syntax collects parameter into a single variable and then expands them under its variable name.
-The spread operator expands the elements of an array or object.
+On the other hand, the spread operator expands the elements of an array or object.
 With TypeScript 3.0, the spread operator can also expand the elements of a tuple.

-Let's see this in action using our `Point3D` tuple:
+Let's see this in action using our `Point3D` tuple.
+Let's replace the code in `index.ts` and populate it with the following:

 ```typescript
 type Point3D = [number, number, number];